m3data/collective-futurecrafting/_craft/playground.md

 <p>The best kind of learning together happens when we forget we're learning at all.</p>

 <h3>Want First Access?</h3>
-Our playground is stil, but the first games are almost ready for playtesting.
+Our playground is still, and the first games are soon to emerge ready for playtesting.
 Subscribe now to:

 <ul>
   <li>Be first to playtest new games and activities</li>